 Returning to the living room, a narrow, steep staircase leads up to a small first floor hallway, off which is:

 - Bedroom 1: A cosy bedroom, with exposed beams and brickwork, containing a double bed next to the stone mullion window, which looks out to fields and the brook below.
 The main bathroom is accessed via bedroom 1 and this contains a bath with shower attachment, basin and toilet.

 The staircase continues up into the gable of the house, opening out to:

 - Bedroom 2: Another cosy double bedroom, with exposed beams and a stone mullion window, bedroom 2 also has an en-suite toilet and basin.

-Heading back downstairs and into the kitchen, double doors lead out into the fully enclosed, south-westerly facing garden, which contains a paved area, followed by a lawn, with decking at the end of the garden.
+Heading back downstairs and into the kitchen, double doors lead out into the fully enclosed, south-westerly facing garden, which contains a paved area and decking at the end of the garden.
 There is an outdoor table and chairs, with a barbecue provided in the Summer.
 Outside the front door is a small garden area, with a stone bench, which looks down the lane to the brook running past the cottage.